The Voice SDK supports the following scenarios:

 This release adds the

-switchChannelByToken method to enable the audience in a Live Broadcast channel to quickly switch to another channel.
+switchChannelByToken method to enable the audience in an interactive streaming channel to quickly switch to another channel.
 With this method, you can achieve a much faster switch than with the

 joinChannelByToken methods.
 After the audience successfully switches to another channel by calling the

 didJoinChannel callbacks to indicate that the audience has left the original channel and joined a new one.